Equality, Diversity and Inclusion

 Visiting speaker meetings

-We have held a number of sessions with female philosophers who are visiting to give talks at our department research seminar.
+We offer a number of sessions with female philosophers who are visiting to give talks at our department research seminar.
 The sessions are open to staff and students at all levels (especially women), and provide an opportunity to discuss career development, gender and other issues, and to hear from the speaker how she dealt with challenges in her career path.

 Find out more